 3. Click Start Backup.
 You can monitor the backup status from the main screen.

 The scheduled backup task will run VM backups automatically, and the backup files can be stored in local or network location and they are independent and secure from each other.

 It is more convenient and safer to utilize a professional tool to protect your virtual machines.
-The regular backups allow you restore VM easily and fast without worrying about errors.
+Regular backups allow you to restore entire VM easily and fast without worrying about errors.